Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 15. Let Gratitude and Presence Anchor Your Ambition

-But without heart, success feels empty.
+Ambition matters, but without heart, success feels empty.

-I encouraged you to pair ambition with gratitude and presence:
+Pair ambition with gratitude and presence:

-Your Turn: How Will You “Do Life” in 2026?
+Your Turn: How Will You Do Life in 2026?

-The key message in professional development for administrative assistants is this:
+The key message is simple:

-As you look toward 2026, pause and ask yourself:
+As you look toward 2026, ask yourself:

-Here’s to a bold, meaningful, joy-filled 2026.
+Here’s to a bold, meaningful, and fulfilling 2026.

 I’ll see you in the new year.